GabrielDCelery/overthewire-wargames/bandit/level4/level4.md

 cat ./-file07
 ```

-Or if you want to with a one liner.
+Or if you want to do it using a one liner.

 ```
 cat < $(file ./* | grep ASCII | cut -d ':' -f1)